Solo travel in Greece is a great experience. Take it from someone who has lived in Greece for the last four and a half years!

 Perceptions of Western Women

-It is important, however, to note that the culture in Greece is far more patriarchal than what you may be used to in the UK, the US, etc. This generally should not affect you during a short trip in Greece.
-However, it is worth being mindful of this.
+It is important to note that the culture in Greece is far more patriarchal than what you may be used to in the UK, the US, etc. This generally should not affect you during a short trip to Greece.
+However, it is worth being mindful of.

-Some Greek men – definitely not all, have a perception of western women that they are more “promiscuous” than their Greek counterparts.
+Some Greek men, definitely not all, have a perception of western women that they are more “promiscuous” than their Greek counterparts.
 It is no excuse.
-However this seems to be a result of said men seeing how some British and western European tourists behave in “party” destinations like Malia, Zaknythos, etc.

-If you choose to date locals while in Greece, be mindful that some may not have intentions for anything more than sex.
-Greek men can be far more forward than their western counterparts.
+If you choose to date locals while in Greece, be mindful that some may not have intentions for anything more than casual fun.
+Some attitudes to women in rural parts of the country can be very outdated.

-There are a few safety measures worth keeping in mind in Greece.
+That being said, there are a few safety measures for solo females in Greece to keep in mind.
 These are good practice wherever you go.

 Greece is generally a very safe travel destination.
 Owing to the country’s warm Mediterranean culture, you will see people of all ages out and about at all hours of the day and night.